 By Cleona Kinahan M.Sc CFP® QFA FLIA

 No matter what type of savings or investment account you have your money in chances are you’ll be liable for some level of tax on any gains made on your investment – Dirt; Stamp Duty; Capital Gains Tax; Exit Tax.
+Tax treatments on investments should be one of your key considerations when you are looking at your investment options.
 Whether you think of yourself as an Investor or just someone that has ‘a bit’ in the bank; some or all of these taxes may be relevant to you.
 You might be an accidental ‘Investor’; maybe you received some free shares back in the day as a result of an Insurance company ‘demutualising’ or inherited a few FBD shares or you could fall into the category of a seasoned Investor.
 Whatever your status; the taxman isn’t discerning; most forms of ‘Investments or Savings’ carry a tax liability on any gains.